Production Philosophy

 Recognition

-The producer's website states that FREEDL Calma received a score of 10/10 points in the alcohol-free beer test conducted by Süddeutsche Zeitung, placing first in the category of nonalcoholic beers.
-Der Bierprediger reported that Freedl Calma was awarded Platinum at the International Craft Beer Award by Meininger.[6],[7]
+FREEDL Calma received a score of 10/10 points in the alcohol-free beer test conducted by Süddeutsche Zeitung, placing first in the category of non-alcoholic beers.[7]

 References